eNeRGy164/blog/src/posts/2010-02-05-prevent-hardcoded-sharepoint-ids-in-your-code.md

 updated: 2020-12-03T23:12:40+01:00
 author: Michaël Hompus
 excerpt: >
-  Now and again I come across code with hardcoded SharePoint ID's in it.
+  Now and again I come across code with hardcoded SharePoint IDs in it.
 Or scary loops matching a field, list or property name.
-  SharePoint provides some classes containing the out of the box ID's, you only have to know they exist.
+  SharePoint provides some classes containing the out of the box IDs, you only have to know they exist.
-  I made an overview so nobody has to hardcode those pesky GUID's, ContentTypeId's or property names.
+  I made an overview so nobody has to hardcode those pesky GUIDs, ContentTypeId's or property names.
 layout: ../layouts/BlogPost.astro
 permalink: /2010/02/05/prevent-hardcoded-sharepoint-ids-in-your-code/
 image: /wp-content/uploads/2010/02/post-100-thumnail-1.png